Overcome your anger and resentment.

-Don’t feel guilty when you feel angry, just process that anger the right way.
+Don’t feel guilty when you feel angry.
+Just process that anger the right way.

-Always be cautious about the narcissists.
+Always be cautious about narcissists.
 Do not ever stop living how you want because of them, but if you fail to prepare, then prepare to fail, so always keep your guard up and stay safe, most will not act out, but you do need to be vigilant around those with no empathy.

 When a narcissist provokes you.